feihong/asyncio-tasks-talk/talk.md

 ```

 ^ The `ThreadSafeWebSocketWriter` class provides a thread-safe way of writing to a websocket.

+^ In this class, our attribute is called `future` because the function used to schedule synchronous functions returns an object of type `asyncio.Future`.

 ^ Note that we must reset `stop_event` in the cleanup method.